Who Gets Which Message? Auditing Demographic Bias in LLM-Generated Targeted Text: Experiments and Results

 \subsubsection{Persuasion Bias}

 Agency framing is derived from the relative use of high-agency versus low-agency verbs, indicating how much control or empowerment a message attributes to its subject.
 Modal certainty reflects assertive versus hedged language, distinguishing between confident expressions (e.g., \textit{will, must, shall, definitely, certainly}) and uncertain ones (e.g., \textit{might, may, could, can, perhaps, possible}).
 Imperative usage captures directive communication through commands or calls to action, identified using \texttt{SpaCy}’s dependency parser.
 We apply this framework to model-generated messages conditioned on demographic prompts for both \textbf{gender} and \textbf{age}.
 We conduct independent and paired $t$-tests across demographic groups (e.g., male vs. female; late-working vs. senior) to evaluate whether certain populations are consistently framed in more agentic or directive ways.
 Across all three models, male-targeted messages exhibit significantly \textit{higher modal certainty}, indicating \textit{more assertive} and \textit{less hedged} language (Table~\ref{tab:gender_persuasion_ttest}).
 Overall persuasive intensity (PBI) differs significantly by gender for GPT-4o and Llama-3.3, with weaker effects for Mistral-Large-2.1.
 In contrast, agency and imperative usage are less consistent, indicating that demographic conditioning primarily affects certainty-based persuasion rather than uniformly shifting all persuasive mechanisms.
-Age persuasion bias detail in App. \ref{app:persu_age}. \paragraph{Sanity check.} PBI-sentiment correlations are consistently small across models, indicating that PBI captures persuasive framing beyond affective polarity (details in App. \ref{app:sanity}).
+Details of age persuasion bias given in App. \ref{app:persu_age}. \paragraph{Sanity check.} Correlations between the PBI and VADER sentiment \cite{hutto2014vader} scores are consistently small across all models, indicating that PBI captures rhetorical and agentic framing beyond affective polarity (details in App. \ref{app:sanity}).

+\paragraph{Illustration of PBI.} Table~\ref{tab:pbi_examples_gender_mistral} presents representative examples from the top and bottom deciles of the PBI distribution from Mistral-Large-2.1.
+High-PBI messages exhibit explicit imperatives, certainty markers, and high-agency verbs, while low-PBI messages rely on hedging and low-agency framing.
+Details are provided in App. \ref{app:pbi_qual}.